cristalinanguyen/CMSI401-402/docs/402Homework/Homework3.md

 *Suppose you've written an efficient IsRelativelyPrime method that takes two integers between -1 million and 1 million as parameters and returns true if they are relatively prime.
 Use either your favorite programming language or pseudocode (English that sort of looks like code) to write a method that tests the IsRelativelyPrime method.
 (Hint: You may find it useful to write another method that also tests two integers to see if they are relatively prime.)*

+Pseudocode method to see if the two integers are relatively prime:

+testRelativelyPrime(integer1, integer2) {
+  //make positive ints
+  integer1 = absoluteValue(integer1);
+  integer2 = absoluteValue(integer2);

+  //check if either ints are equal to 1 if ((integer1 == 1) or (integer2 == 1)) {
+    return true;
+  }

+  //check if either int is 0 and return false if ((integer1 == 0) or (integer2 == 0)) {
+    return false;
+  }

+  //look for factors
+  smallerInt = minimum(int1, int2);
+  loop through ints, start at 2 {
+    if ((int1 % 2 == 0) && (b % 2 == 0)) {
+      return false;
+    }
+    return true;
+  }
+}

+Use this above pseudocode method I have written to test the original method IsRelativelyPrime:

+for every 1,000 tries, pick int1 and int2 randomly then {
+  Assert IsRelativelyPrime(int1, int2) = testRelativelyPrime(int1, int2)
+}

+for every 1,000, pick int1 randomly then {
+  Assert IsRelativelyPrime(int1, int1) = testRelativelyPrime(int1, int1)
+}

+for every 1,000, pick int1 randomly then {
+  Assert IsRelativelyPrime(int1, 1) relatively prime
+  Assert IsRelativelyPrime(int1, -1) relatively prime
+  Assert IsRelativelyPrime(1, int1) relatively prime
+  Assert IsRelativelyPrime(-1, int1) relatively prime
+}

+for every 1,000, pick int1 randomly (not 1 or -1) then {
+  Assert IsRelativelyPrime(int1, 0) relatively prime
+  Assert IsRelativelyPrime(0, int1) relatively prime
+}

+for every 1,000, pick int1 randomly {
+  Assert IsRelativelyPrime(int1, -1,000,000) = testRelativelyPrime(int1, -1,000,000)
+  Assert IsRelativelyPrime(int1, -1,000,000) = testRelativelyPrime(int1, 1,000,000)
+  Assert IsRelativelyPrime(-1,000,000, int1) = testRelativelyPrime(-1,000,000, int1)
+  Assert IsRelativelyPrime(1,000,000, int1) = testRelativelyPrime(1,000,000, int1)
+  Assert IsRelativelyPrime(-1,000,000, -1,000,000) = testRelativelyPrime(-1,000,000, -1,000,000)
+  Assert IsRelativelyPrime(1,000,000, 1,000,000) = testRelativelyPrime(1,000,000, 1,000,000)
+  Assert IsRelativelyPrime(-1,000,000, 1,000,000) = testRelativelyPrime(-1,000,000, 1,000,000)
+  Assert IsRelativelyPrime(1,000,000, -1,000,000) = testRelativelyPrime(1,000,000, -1,000,000)
+}

 **Problem 8.3, Stephens page 199**
 *What testing techniques did you use to write the test method in Exercise 1?
 (Exhaustive, black-box, white-box, or gray-box?)
 Which ones could you use and under what circumstances?
 [Please justify your answer with a short paragraph to explain.]*

+I used black-box testing because we are not sure how the method, IsRelativelyPrime, works.
+White-box and gray-box testing would have worked if we knew how the IsRelativelyPrime method works.
+Exhaustive testing would not have worked well because we have such a large range of values that we are testing.

 **Problem 8.5, Stephens page 199 - 200**
 *the following code shows a C# version of the AreRelativelyPrime method and the GCD method it calls.*